-Named head coach at SRJC in 2012, Hamm led the Bear Cubs to the 2012 Big 8 Conference title, setting school records in both goals against and shutouts with an overall record of 15-4-2.
-She was also awarded the 2012 Big 8 Conference Coach of the Year.
+Prior to arriving at San Francisco State, Hamm served as head coach at Santa Rosa Junior College from 2012-14.
+In three seasons, she led the Bear Cubs to an impressive 43-16-5 record, consecutive playoff appearances, and to the Big 8 Conference title in 2012.
+That season's team set school records in both goals against and shutouts with an overall record of 15-4-2.
+Hamm was also awarded the 2012 Big 8 Conference Coach of the Year.

-A former college player at UC Berkeley, during her freshman season Hamm was the leading scorer with nine goals and was named Cal's Freshman of the Year.
-In her final two years at Cal, Hamm started every game and was a key factor in Cal's defense, which in 2005 set a school record for GAA (0.475, seventh in nation) and tied school marks for goals allowed (11) and shutouts (14) in a season.
+Hamm played collegiately at Cal, where she was a four-year letter winner and three-time All-Pac-10 academic honorable mention.
+Hamm captained the Golden Bears and was named to the Pac-10 All-Conference and the NSCAA All-West Region team and received Cal's Golden Bear Award in 2004 and 2005.
+As a freshman, she led the team with nine goals and was named the team's Freshman of the Year.
+In her final two seasons at Cal, Hamm started every game and was a key factor in Cal's defense, which in 2005 set a school record for GAA (0.475, seventh in nation) and tied school marks for goals allowed (11) and shutouts (14) in a season.